Hackaton-monsters/firemap-mobile/.github/instructions/frontend.instructions.md

 	-	Use expo-localization and react-i18next to detect the device locale and region.
 	-	Avoid hard-coded user-facing strings inside components; route them through a localization layer.
 	-	Place shared localization utilities (e.g., helpers for picking language, formatting by locale) in src/shared/helpers or a dedicated src/shared/localization module.

+6. Micro animations:
+  -	Use Animated for animations.
+  -	Place shared animation utilities (e.g., common animation configs, hooks) in src/shared/helpers or a dedicated src/shared/animations module.
+  - Follow the Apple Human Interface Guidelines for animation design
+  - Use animations to provide feedback, enhance user experience, and guide user attention without overwhelming them.
+  - Ensure animations are smooth and performant across different devices.

 ### Project Structure